 Though it would be very difficult to completely eliminate all sources of technology, there are a few things you can do to avoid “text neck.”

 - Bring your phone to eye level– change the way you hold your device by bringing your phone to eye level, rather than slouching forward.
 By raising your phone to eye level, you avoid the forward-head posture that is typically associated with the cause of neck pain.

 - Take frequent breaks– on average Americans check their phone every 12 minutes.
 Take regular breaks, put away your phone while having a meal and while you are commuting.
 Instead of checking your phone every 12 minutes, try to take a brief walk every 20-30 minutes.

 - Set up your screens- if you work at a desk, adjust your screen so that you are looking forward and it is at eye level.
 Your head should be positioned squarely and in line with your shoulders and your spine.
 The same advice remains when watching television and reading books and tablets.

 To avoid “text neck” the best thing to do is be aware of your posture, and avoid any forward-head or bent position for extended periods of time.
 Neck pain can be debilitating, therefore do not wait to correct these small habits.
-If you are experiencing neck pain, or decreased range of motion due to “text neck,” an Overland Park, KS functional medicine specialist can help.
+If you are experiencing neck pain, or decreased range of motion due to “text neck,” a functional medicine specialist can help.
 Through specific stretches and techniques, an individualized plan can be made for you today.